LAS Teaching Excellence Resources

 This LAS EPC-endorsed competencies document outlines transferable skills that we can reasonably assume UIC LAS students will have developed or mastered upon graduation, regardless of major.

-Unlike the traditional framework for office hours, Drop-In Hours are designed to encourage and facilitate student communication with faculty.
+Drop-In Hours (Office Hours) encourage and facilitate student communication with faculty.
 Research documents how quality interactions with faculty positively affect grades, persistence, and retention.

 UIC provides numerous services to support course design, the technologies required for on-campus, hybrid, and asynchronous online instruction, and the implementation of open education resources.